Finding a reason to "Check in"

 While these are all useful, one of my favorite ways to check in and stay in touch was to share capabilities...because I knew that many of my customers had signage and print needs in addition to what they were ordering from us.
 Sharing capabilities usually involved more effort on my part because we did not have a marketing person to provide ideas or content for this type of engagement.
 It was up to me to gather photos and write some accompanying text explaining what I was sharing.
 I routinely designed my own email postcards and created PDFs, and for a while, I even hosted a personal blog focused on sign-related topics.
 This took time, but it definitely paid off.
 I shared the PDFs, digital postcards, and links to my blog posts via email one-on-one, and I saw strengthened relationships and growth in my business.

 My experience led me to create Sign Promoter.
 If sharing information and ideas with customers can strengthen relationships and increase sales, why not make it easier for sign companies to do this?
 While email is a common way to engage with customers, I understood that what works for one person or company may not work for another, so the content in our Toolkits is provided in multiple formats, for ease of use.
-We even make it simple to customize it with your own photos or text by following a few easy steps in our tutorials.
+We even offer to customize it with your contact info and logo for FREE!
+And if you are looking for further customization (such as importing your own photos), we can do that, too!
 Our hope is to play a role in supporting small, independent sign businesses on their road to success!